Noah211/GDEXGameJam/Assets/Resources/README.txt

 How to Run
 ----------
-Once the zip file has been downloaded, extract it, and navigate to "GDEXGameJam\Builds" and left click twice on "GDEXGameJam.exe" to run.
+Once the zip file has been downloaded, extract it, and navigate to GDEXGameJam\Builds\TheInstitution and left click twice on "GDEXGameJam.exe" to run.